lavielp/lavielp.github.io/it/powershellmodule.md

 Making sure the separate files are combined and tested after the combination process becomes a critical step in the deployment process.
 The result, though, realizes both the benefits of a single psm1 file and human centric taxonomy.

+Ultimately, the module taxonomy is a compromise between computer performance and human readability for maintenance.
+An ideal compromise on those two dimensions can be achieved with complexity on the dimension of packaging the module.